CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/overview.md

 ## Summary

-The Flow Editor page allows you to develop, test and debug flows.
+The Flow Editor page allows you to view, edit and debug flows.

 ## Anatomy